Disclosure

 Each phase builds on the previous.
 Click to expand.

-More independent layers converging means a stronger signal.
+More primary layers converging means a stronger signal.
 Two-layer convergences are common.
 Three or more are significant.
-Full five-layer convergence is exceptionally rare and always flagged as critical.
+Full four-layer convergence is exceptionally rare and always flagged as critical.
+Narrative overlays (CAL/CEL) add context but do not contribute convergence weight.

 Signals that cluster tightly in time score higher than the same signals spread over weeks.
 The scoring function applies a time-decay weighting that favours narrow convergence windows.